-- 1. Neither Party may expropriate or nationalize a covered investment either directly or indirectly through measures equivalent to expropriation or nationalization ("expropriation"), except: - (a) for a public purpose; - (b) in a non-discriminatory manner; - (c) on payment of prompt, adequate, and effective compensation in accordance with paragraphs 2 through 4; and - (d) in accordance with due process of law and Article 10.5.
+- 1. Neither Party may expropriate or nationalize a covered investment either directly or indirectly through measures equivalent to expropriation or nationalization (expropriation), except: - (a) for a public purpose; - (b) in a non-discriminatory manner; - (c) on payment of prompt, adequate, and effective compensation; and - (d) in accordance with due process of law and Article 11.5.1 through 11.5.3. - 2.
+The compensation referred to in paragraph 1(c) shall: - (a) be paid without delay;

-2 Article 10.7 shall be interpreted in accordance with Annexes 10-A and 10-B.
+2 Article 11.6 shall be interpreted in accordance with Annexes 11-A and 11-B.

-- 2. Compensation shall: - (a) be paid without delay; - (b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place ("the date of expropriation"); - (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and - (d) be fully realizable and freely transferable. - 3.
-If the fair market value is denominated in a freely usable currency, the compensation paid shall be no less than the fair market value on the date of expropriation, plus interest at a commercially reasonable rate for that currency, accrued from the date of expropriation until the date of payment. - 4.
-If the fair market value is denominated in a currency that is not freely usable, the compensation paid converted into the currency of payment at the market rate of exchange prevailing on the date of payment shall be no less than: - (a) the fair market value on the date of expropriation, converted into a freely usable currency at the market rate of exchange prevailing on that date, plus - (b) interest, at a commercially reasonable rate for that freely usable currency, accrued from the date of expropriation until the date of payment. - 5.
-This Article does not apply to the issuance of compulsory licenses granted in relation to intellectual property rights in accordance with the TRIPS Agreement, or to the revocation, limitation, or creation of intellectual property rights, to the extent that such issuance, revocation, limitation, or creation is consistent with Chapter Fifteen (Intellectual Property Rights).3
+- (b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place (the date of expropriation); - (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and - (d) be fully realizable and freely transferable. - 3.
+If the fair market value is denominated in a freely usable currency, the compensation referred to in paragraph 1(c) shall be no less than the fair market value on the date of expropriation, plus interest at a commercially reasonable rate for that currency, accrued from the date of expropriation until the date of payment. - 4.
+If the fair market value is denominated in a currency that is not freely usable, the compensation referred to in paragraph 1(c) converted into the currency of payment at the market rate of exchange prevailing on the date of payment shall be no less than: - (a) the fair market value on the date of expropriation, converted into a freely usable currency at the market rate of exchange prevailing on that date, plus - (b) interest, at a commercially reasonable rate for that freely usable currency, accrued from the date of expropriation until the date of payment. - 5.
+This Article does not apply to the issuance of compulsory licenses granted in relation to intellectual property rights in accordance with the TRIPS Agreement, or to the revocation, limitation, or creation of intellectual property rights, to the extent that such issuance, revocation, limitation, or creation is consistent with Chapter Eighteen (Intellectual Property Rights).